SianJade/PlantPal/README.md

 - As MongoDB cannot store image files, images are instead uploaded to the database as a string via a text input.
 Below the this input field are instructions on how to upload their chosen image to the database - the user must click the anchor text, where a new tab will open using `target="_blank"` and take the user to image sharing site [PostImages](https://postimages.org/) where they can upload their chosen plant image, and then (as instructed on the Add Plant page) copy the direct link to the image and paste this into the plant image input.
 This image is then displayed at the top of the plant's information page once it has been submitted to the database.
 For user convenience, I opted to find an image sharing site that did not require the user to first create an account before they were able to upload an image and retrieve the required link, as I felt this would not be best UX pratice in terms of convenience for the user.
 Whilst hotlinking is also not best UX practice, because of the constraints of MongoDB's available field types, this was the most suitable option for image hosting in this particular project.

+- For the sake of good UX and design pratices, I opted to hide the 'My profile' and 'Logout' nav links using Jinja if statements if the user was not logged into their account, as these links would not be necessary for non-logged in users.
+Conversely, once the user has logged into their account, Jinja if statements are used to hide the 'Login' nav link and display the 'My profile' and 'Logout' nav links.

+- Whilst I opted to hide the 'My profile' and 'Logout' nav links to non-logged in users, I decided to keep the 'Add plant' nav link visible to all users - logged in or otherwise - despite the user needing to be logged in to add a plant to the databse.
+I chose to do this so that new visitors to the app can esily be made aware that as well as viewing information about various plants, they can also add information about plants to the databse themselves.
+I felt this may not otherwise be clear to newcomers to the application if the nav link was hidden until logged in.
+As the user needs to be logged in, though, the 'Add plant' nav link redirects to the login page when clicked if the user is not already logged in.

+- The application features if/else statements to ensure that the user cannot create an account with a username that already exists in the database, or add a new plant whose latin name already exists in the database in order to prevent suplicate entries.
+Checks to ensure the username and password entered on the login page a- exist in the databse, and b- that the inputted username and password match, if they do then the user is allowed to login, if not, a Flask flashed message appears informing the user of their error.

 ### Features Left to Implement

 - In future versions of the app, I would like to add functionality for users to upload a photograph of a plant which they may not know the name of, so that the app can search through the existing plants in the database and then redirect them to that particular plant's page within the app should a page with information about that particular plant exist.

 - I would also like to implement functionality for the user to upload a photograph of a particular location where they would like to keep a plant, then based on the lighting conditions shown in the photograph, recommend which types of plants may be well suited to the particular location.

+- In future releases I would like to implement CAPTCHA on the login page of the app to ensure that the user attempting to login is human.

 ## Technologies Used